piechartssuck/courses/content/syllabus/index.md

 {{% aes-header %}}

-## Most People Forget the Mixed Part of Mixed Methods
+## Many Mixed-Methods Studies Lack the Mixing Component

-Mixed-Method studies are the natural byproduct of an ongoing war between people who are distinctly qualitative or quantitative.
-For many, the ability to look at data through two dynamically opposing approaches has opened doors that simply did not exist before and provides many design choices which can be run sequentially, concurrently, or even at times both.
-Furthermore when a one method is weaker, its complement can provide additional support through the mixing process.
-With all of these benefits, *why aren’t most studies mixed methods?* This can be answered in two ways: 1) misunderstanding/misidentification: researchers for whatever reason do not to conduct the mixing process resulting in a multi-methods study and 2) methodological/structural: there is a greater risk of an entire study collapsing if errors in one approach affects the other.
+Mixed-method studies emerged from the ongoing divide between proponents of qualitative and quantitative approaches.
+For many, combining these two distinct perspectives has opened new possibilities, offering flexibility in research design that can be sequential, concurrent, or even a blend of both.
+Additionally, when one method shows weaknesses, its complement can provide valuable support through the mixing process.
+Given these advantages, *why aren’t more studies mixed-methods?* Good question.
+There are two main reasons:

+- Misunderstanding or misidentification: Researchers may incorrectly label their study as mixed-methods without fully engaging in the integration process, resulting in a multi-methods study instead.
+- Methodological or structural challenges: Mixed-method studies carry greater risk, as errors in one approach can affect the other, potentially jeopardizing the entire study.

 ## Course objectives